 Overnight: Kandy Transport: Minibus, Walk, Meals: B, L,

-Overnight: Polonnaruwa Transport: Minibus, Walk, Meals: B, L, D,
+Overnight: Habarana Transport: Minibus, Walk, Meals: B, L, D,

-Overnight: Polonnaruwa Transport: Minibus, Walk, Meals: B, L, D,
+Overnight: Habarana Transport: Minibus, Bike, Walk, Meals: B,

 Today we’ll travel north to the coastal town and ancient port of Trincomalee.
 Our tour will include China Bay, the old Dutch Fort Frederik, and the town’s lively bazaar, before continuing a short distance up the coast to the beach-side town of Nilaveli for accommodation in a small resort looking onto the Indian Ocean.

-Day 11 - Nilaveli - relax at the beach or whale watching
+Day 10 - Nilaveli - relax on the beach or whale watching

 A day at leisure in this charming spot.
 Laze on the magnificent beach or explore the local area.
 More adventurous options include whale watching, (sperm and blue whales are regularly sighted off the coast), a snorkelling trip on the colourful reef around Pigeon Island, or scuba diving.

-Overnight: Negombo Transport: Minibus, Meals: B, L, D,
+Overnight: Anuradhapura Transport: Minibus, Walk, Meals: B, L, D,